-Next up is a visit to Speed, an area for Formula One (F1) fans in Petrosains.
-Here, there are hands-on exhibits on the science and technology behind the vehicles.
+Next up is a visit to Speed, an area where Formula One (F1) fans can find hands-on exhibits on the science and technology behind the vehicles.
 Besides that, there’s a mini theatre – The Molecule Nano World – that seats up to 32 people, which showcases 3D movies.

 Dark Ride at Petrosains

-It’s easy to see why Petrosains is busy on a regular basis – it’s not a simplified tourist attraction but it still presents lots of information in a fun and entertaining way, and what’s more, there are two IMAX 3D cinemas and an iWerks theatre here.
+It’s easy to see why Petrosains Kuala Lumpur is busy on a regular basis – it’s not a simplified tourist attraction but it still presents lots of information in a fun and entertaining way, and what’s more, there are two IMAX 3D cinemas and an iWerks theatre here.
 Weekends are crowded so the best time to visit Petrosains is on weekdays in the late afternoons, when the school excursions are over.
 Visitors who aren’t captivated by the exhibits shouldn’t spend too much time trying to find meaning in the museum – rather, enjoy it for what it is: a tribute to the petroleum science industry.
-The Intrakota Bus number 270 departs from Central Market while bus number 24A and 34A leaves Chow Kit to Suria KLCC; alternatively, the Putra LRT (Light Rail Transit) train can be taken from Terminal Putra directly to the concourse level of Suria KLCC.

 - Tel: +603 2331 8181